CodePath-iOS-University/Focus-FM/README.md

 ## Overview
 ### Description
-An app that users can use to opyimize focus by creating tasks and setting a timer to finish task.
+An app that users can use to optimize focus by creating tasks and setting a timer to finish task.
 Users can also listen to music while focusing on task.

 ### App Evaluation